step-security-bot/civiform/.github/ISSUE_TEMPLATE/oncall-rotation.md

 ## General

-- [ ] Create an Oncall issue for the next rotation
+- [ ] Create an Oncall issue for the next rotation (and close your issue once your rotation is over)
 - [ ] Check Security lists daily
 - [ ] Check #ci Slack channel daily to monitor failed pushes
 - [ ] Check Dependency updates once